cxa9264/CONFETI/README.md

 Our new code is available at https://github.com/cxa9264/CONFETII.

+In the newer version, the two-stage training is eliminated to reduce the training complexity.

 ## Overview

 To overcome the domain gap between synthetic and real-world datasets, unsupervised domain adaptation methods have been proposed for semantic segmentation.
 Majority of the previous approaches have attempted to reduce the gap either at the pixel or feature level, disregarding the fact that the two components interact positively.
 To address this, we present **CON**trastive **FE**a**T**ure and p**I**xel alignment (CONFETI) for bridging the domain gap at both the pixel and feature levels using a unique contrastive formulation.
 We introduce well-estimated prototypes by including category-wise cross-domain information to link the two alignments: the pixel-level alignment is achieved using the jointly trained style transfer module with the **prototypical semantic consistency**, while the feature-level alignment is enforced to cross-domain features with the **pixel-to-prototype contrast**.
 Our extensive experiments demonstrate that our method outperforms existing state-of-the-art methods using DeepLabV2.